fiksn/dlc-intro/schnorr.md

 is possible only with Schnorr signature scheme).

 Mu-Sig is a method to actually implement this.
 Biggest complication comes from the fact that among the groups of signers if done in naive way last one to sign can always cheat in a way that the resulting signature can be produced ONLY by him (without cooperation from others).
-You can imagine that he chooses his part in such a way that sum of all other signatures is 0.
+You can imagine that he chooses his "randon" part in such a way that sum of all other signatures is 0.
 Note that Mu-Sig is always about n out of n signatures (you can't do threshold signatures, like 2-of-3).
 For that you still need to rely on traditional multisig method.

+Read more in the [MuSig2 paper](https://eprint.iacr.org/2020/1261.pdf).

 ### Ring signatures